 In a moving tribute on his Facebook page entitled “Goodbye Ashley,” Mick Foley wrote the following:

 “Ashley Massaro was only 39 years old.
 She had her whole life ahead of her.
 We lived in the same small town on Long Island.
 Her daughter and my two younger children went to the same elementary school together.
 Ashley and I often talked about getting the children together for activities, but it never happened.
 I was always sure there would be another time, plenty of time to get the children together.

-“Ashley loved her daughter so much, and hoped through wrestling, she could make a better life for her.
+“Ashley loved her daughter so much and hoped through wrestling that she could make a better life for her.
 I am looking at this photo as I’m typing, and my heart is just breaking.
 She was so beautiful and so kind-hearted.
 I wish so much that I had followed through with our plans to get the kids together.
 She was always so nice to me and everyone in my family, and now she’s gone.”

 The Squared Circle Sisters Help Turn a Tragedy Into a Positive

 In the aftermath of her tragic death, Trish Stratus and Lilian Garcia were determined to help Ashley’s family and daughter but weren’t exactly sure how.